For Preppers, Papercrete Is The New Concrete

 - You must impale or drill the first three or so papercrete applications securely on top of the rebar set in the concrete foundation.
 The rebar is necessary to prevent wall movement in a horizontal direction.
 Once only a couple of inches of the rebar is showing, lay another piece or rebar and wire it to the vertical pieces protruding from the foundation.

 - Papercrete builders then recommend pounding the vertical piece of rebar until it is almost level with the papercrete block.
 Once done, cover the emerging wall with your papercrete mortar of choice and start the next row of blocks.

 - Wait at least several weeks for the walls to settle before installing doors and windows.
 You can frame the wall and window area by leaving rebar out as you build the wall in the desired spots, or use a chainsaw and cut the openings out later.

-How Strong is Papercrete?
+How Strong Is Papercrete?

 While papercrete is less stiff than a solid concrete building, it is reportedly strong enough to hold the heavy loads of a roof on “low-height” buildings.
-Two-story structures have been built with concrete, and are very attractive and appear to be sturdy homes.
+Two-story structures have been built with concrete and are very attractive and appear to be sturdy homes.

-Papercrete Mixing Materials:
+Papercrete Mixing Materials